hugothomazpsouza/Python-Study/book-mastering-python-networking/chapter-1/README.md

 > - `//` (floor division) truncates the result to an integer.
 > - `%` (modulo) returns the remainder.

+> Example:
+> - example:

+5 // 2 the result is 2 because the result of the division is 3.5

+5 % 2 the result is 1 because 5 divided by 2 is 2 with remainder(restante) 1
 ---

 ## 🔍 Comparison and Membership Operators